 Placement views illustrating the structural diversity across the suite—from small combinational datapaths to large systolic arrays and macro-dense accelerators.

-Claude Code skills that automate discovery, integration, and maintenance of benchmark designs.
+Claude Code skills that automate discovery, integration, optimization, and debugging of benchmark designs.

 HighTide includes a set of Claude Code skills—AI-powered slash commands that automate the complex, multi-step processes involved in managing a benchmark suite.
-These skills handle everything from searching the open-source hardware ecosystem for new candidates to performing full RTL-to-GDSII integration of new designs, reducing what would take hours of manual work to a single command.
+These skills handle everything from searching the open-source hardware ecosystem for new candidates, to performing full RTL-to-GDSII integration, to debugging flow failures and optimizing PPA—reducing what would take hours of manual work to a single command.

 Searches the open-source hardware ecosystem for designs that would strengthen the benchmark suite, evaluates them against HighTide's selection criteria, and opens GitHub issues to propose additions.